Can Too Much Vitamin C Cause A Rash? | Clear Skin Facts

 The Final Word – Can Too Much Vitamin C Cause A Rash?

-If you experience unexplained redness, itching, hives or bumps coinciding with increased vitamin C intake whether orally or topically—consider reducing dosage immediately and seek medical advice if symptoms worsen or persist longer than a few days.
+If you experience unexplained redness, itching, hives, or bumps after increasing vitamin C intake—whether orally or topically—consider reducing or stopping the product and seek medical advice if symptoms worsen or last more than a few days.